relativitydev/relativity-import-samples/README.md

 In case of using .NET client the [Import.Service.SDK.Models](#importservicesdkmodels) package containing contract models would be used.

-  Please investigate dedicated [code samples](#samples) for .NET 7 or for PowerShell scripts.
+  Please look at dedicated [code samples](#samples) for .NET 7 or for PowerShell scripts.

 > Kepler .NET client